SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

     </div>
     ```

-We recommend you to have `ngNonBindable` present while translating HTML blocks, as the Angular compiler might otherwise interfere with the translation service.
+In general we recommend you to have `ngNonBindable` present while translating HTML blocks, because the Angular compiler might otherwise interfere with the translation service.

 #### Translating content of variables